Tunji17/firstbase/README.md

 > Pause the contract in case of emergency

+- [ ] Renounce ownership, transfer ownership etc

+> Renounce the ownership or transfer ownership to another owner

+- [ ] Open Zeppelin time lock security

+> Allow the owner to have time to stop improper actions

-- [x] Anti whale (Set max wallet %, exclude marketing, giveaway & other wallets)
+- [ ] Anti whale (Set max wallet %, exclude marketing, giveaway & other wallets)

 > Set a maximum amount the holder can own in %